rskanchi/Resources/Notes/GitHub_Issues.md

         ```

 -  **Delete the Unwanted File Locally:**
-    * Since file3 is now untracked, delete it using your operating system's commands:
-        * Linux/macOS: `rm folder_name/file3`
-        * Windows: `del folder_name\file3`

-        I had added the filetype to .gitignore because I didn;t want to delete the file.
+    * Since file3 is now untracked, delete it using `rm`.
+I sometimes add the file types to .gitignore when I don't wish to delete the file.

 -  **Force Push the Changes:**
-    * Because you've rewritten history, you need to force push your local branch to the remote:
+    * Because you've rewritten git history, you need to force push the local branch to the remote
         ```bash
         git push --force-with-lease origin main
         ```